carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-build.rst

  Write out new *LLVMBuild.txt* files based on the loaded components.
-This is useful for auto-upgrading the schema of the files. **llvm-build** will try to a limited extent to preserve the comments which were written in the original source file, although at this time it only preserves block comments that preceed the section names in the *LLVMBuild* files.
+This is useful for auto-upgrading the schema of the files. **llvm-build** will try to a limited extent to preserve the comments which were written in the original source file, although at this time it only preserves block comments that precede the section names in the *LLVMBuild* files.